lixiang3776/SCHAIN/README.md

 The starting file is optimization_testPI.m

-NJW.m is used in SCHAIN, NJW_IRAM.m is used in SCHAIN-IRAM, and PICk.m is used in SCHAIN-PI
+NJW.m, NJW_IRAM.m and PICk.m are used in SCHAIN, SCHAIN-IRAM and SCHAIN-PI, respectively.

 ## Reference